RBWR-Development/rpwr-books/10_MasterSlaveConcept.md

 ## Reactor feedback

 Light water moderated reactor reactivity will depend on density of the moderator which in PWR is the coolant water.
 Therefore the higher the temperature in the core, the lower the reactivity.
 This natural phenomen is main safety effect which stabilises the core.
 If the power raises and core temperature raises, the reactivity will drop.
-On the other hand when power and temperature drops, the reactivity will raise.
+On the other hand when power and temperature drop, the reactivity will raise.
 Reactor is therefore stable although it will tend to oscillate around optimal power like a pendulum.

 ## Primary circulation feedback